extism/elixir-sdk/README.md

 ## Getting Started

-This guide should walk you through some of the concepts in Extism and this ruby library.
+This guide should walk you through some of the concepts in Extism and this Elixir library.

 > *Note*: You should be able to follow this guide by copy pasting the code into `iex` using `iex -S mix`.